alexachmel/Communicate-Data-Findings/README.md

 # Communicate Data Findings

-  For this project I analyzed the results of The OECD Programme for International Student Assessment (PISA) as a part of completing Introduction to Data Analysis course.
+  For this project I analyzed the results of The OECD Programme for International Student Assessment (PISA) as a part of completing Data Visualization course.

 __Installations:__
 In this project Python 3.x and the following Python libraries were installed: